Improving knockoffs with conditional calibration: Numerical studies in fixed-X settings

-We do not include multiple knockoffs in the comparison here since it requires a larger aspect ratio than $3$.
-We show the comparison with multiple knockoffs under a different problem setting in Appendix~\ref{sec:multi_kn}.
-To summarize the results, when $m_1 < 1/\alpha$, multiple knockoffs relieves the threshold phenomenon but underperforms cKnockoff/cKnockoff$^*$; when $m_1 \gg 1/\alpha$, multiple knockoffs is even less powerful than the vanilla knockoffs.
-Therefore, multiple knockoffs is not as competent as our method in spite of its stronger condition on the sample size.
+Multiple knockoffs are not included in this comparison due to their requirement for an aspect ratio larger than 3.
+However, we present a comparison with multiple knockoffs under different problem settings in \App~\ref{app:multi_kn}.
+To summarize those results: when $m_1 < 1/\alpha$, multiple knockoffs mitigate the threshold phenomenon but are outperformed by cKnockoff/cKnockoff*.
+When $m_1 \gg 1/\alpha$, multiple knockoffs prove less powerful than even vanilla knockoffs.
+Consequently, despite requiring stronger conditions on sample size, multiple knockoffs do not demonstrate competitiveness with our method.

-To see the power improvement of our method over the knockoffs, Figure~\ref{fig:power_gain} shows the difference in the TPR of cKnockoff and knockoff at nominal FDR level $\alpha = 0.05$ in various design matrices, sparsity, and signal strength settings.
-The simulation settings are the same as in Section \ref{sec:simu_main}, with only the number of nonnull variables $m_1$ and the signal strength $\beta^*$ varying.
-The superiority of our method is most conspicuous when the problem is sparse and the signal strength is strong.
-And the power gain is still significant in less preferable settings.
-Moreover, Theorem \ref{thm:strict_better} guarantees that such power gain is always strictly positive, no matter if the problem is sparse, what the design matrix looks like, and how significant the nonnull variables are.
+Figure~\ref{fig:power_gain} illustrates the TPR difference between cKnockoff and knockoff at a nominal FDR level of $\alpha = 0.05$ across various design matrices, sparsity levels, and signal strengths.
+The simulation settings mirror those in Section \ref{sec:simu_main}, with variations in the number of non-null variables $m_1$ and signal strength $\beta^*$.
+Our method's superiority is most pronounced in sparse problems with strong signal strength, though significant power gains persist even in less favorable conditions.
+Importantly, Theorem \ref{thm:strict_better} guarantees that this power gain is always positive, regardless of problem sparsity, design matrix characteristics, or the significance of non-null variables.